jonasbager/applicator-hub/docs/clerk-setup.md

 1. Go to [clerk.com](https://clerk.com) and sign up for an account
 2. Create a new application in the Clerk dashboard
-3. Note your Publishable Key from the dashboard
+3. Note your Publishable Key and Frontend API from the dashboard

 ## 2. Configure Application URLs